lucianhu/tutorialSVcalling/README.md

 ** : The total number of reads in the file (only QC-passed).

-Normal and cancer samples were mapped throughout the whole reference genome, not only chromosome 5, as the guidelines below suggest.
+Normal and cancer samples were mapped throughout the whole reference genome, not only chromosome 5, as the guidelines above suggest.

 Table 2: Short-reads outputs for Somatic SV calling in 3 reference genomes
 | | GRCh38 | T2T-CHM13 v2.0 | Minigraph Pangenome |